Chulalongkorn Business School

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 Contact the Education Abroad Office for more details.

 Housing is available to students at the Nonsi Residence.
+Rooms in the Nonsi Residence are fully furnished with a TV, refridgerator, water heater, microwave, and stove.

 Orientation is held during the first week of the semester.